Kristián Mihálek

-Kristián Mihálek (born 10 March 2000) is a Slovak footballer who currently plays for Skalica, in Fortuna Liga as a right back.
+Kristián Mihálek (born 10 March 2000) is a Slovak footballer who plays for Považská Bystrica in 2.
+Liga as a right back.

 Club career

 Spartak Trnava

 Mihálek made his Fortuna Liga debut for Spartak Trnava against Nitra at pod Zoborom on 18 May 2019.
 Mihálek was featured in the starting line-up and played the entire game, which Trnava won after a second-half goal by David Depetris.

 Loan to Pohronie

 Mihálek had joined Pohronie in February 2020 on a half-season agreement.
 He failed to make an appearance in the club as he returned from the loan.